 Where we have identified any third party copyright information you will need to obtain permission from the copyright holders concerned.

 This publication is available at https://www.gov.uk/government/publications/dawlish-warren-beach-management-scheme/dawlish-warren-beach-management-scheme

-The strategy suggested that a range of works are needed at Dawlish Warren to allow the sand spit to continue to act as a barrier to storm waves.
-It will also improve the quality of the beach and allow the sand dunes to recover.
+The strategy suggested that a range of works were needed at Dawlish Warren to allow the sand spit to continue to act as a barrier to storm waves.
+It would also improve the quality of the beach and allow the sand dunes to recover.